Pore structure: Porosity

 Porosity shown as purple color(Thin section under gypsum plate of microscopic carbonate grains).
 Scale bar 500 micrometres.

 The proportion of empty space in a porous media is called porosity.
 It is determined by dividing the volume of the pores or voids by the overall volume.
 It is expressed as a percentage or as a decimal fraction between 0 and 1.
 Porosity for the majority of rocks ranges from less than 1% to 40%.

 Porosity influences fluid storage in geothermal systems, oil and gas fields, and aquifers, making it evident that it plays a significant role in geology.
 Fluid movement and transport across geological formations, as well as the link between the bulk properties of the rock and the characteristics of particular minerals, are controlled by the size and connectivity of the porous structure.

 Measuring porosity

-The samples' total volume and pore space volume were measured in order to calculate the porosities.
+The samples' total volume and pore space volume were measured to calculate the porosities.